olikraus/lpc804_plu/lpc804/plu_muller_c/README.md

  * This example will use the LED at pin PIO0_15
  * Assums buttons at PIO0_2 and PIO0_10
  * Implements Muller-C state machine, inputs "x" (PIO0_2) and "y" (PIO0_10), output "z" (PIO0_15)
+ * The clock signal for the PLU state machine is derived from the system clock (availanle via CLKOUT)

 ![muller_c_bms.png](muller_c_bms.png)